 Success of your TPO journey is largely driven through the adoption and support of your people.
 Are you incentivizing sales in a way that supports your trade strategy?
 Do you have stakeholder support and interest?
 May companies implement aspects of TPO, but don’t do the needed change management with Sales to make it executable.

-4. Are your tools and technologies a right-fit?
+4. Are your trade promotion tools and technologies a right-fit?

 There is a perception that TPO requires a large investment in technology.
 In our experience, TPO doesn’t have to be an expensive investment in technology.
 You can use a point in time TPO analysis or create low cost TPO solutions.
 Having the right requirements will help you make decisions on where to invest time, energy, resources, and dollars to keep you moving forward in your TPO journey.
-Additionally we recommend looking at your TPM and TPO tools separately vs. trying to find one solution which fits both.
+Additionally we recommend looking at your trade promotion management and trade promotion optimization tools separately vs. trying to find one solution which fits both.

 5. Do you trust your data?

 If the answers are unclear to any of the four questions above, likely the answer here is no. Trustworthy data from TPM is required for TPO.
 Poor data is often a reflection of gaps in strategy, process, people, and tools.
 Remember Optimization is a math model, and garbage in equals garbage out.

 Take a step back from the day-to-day and reflect on where you are or where you want to be with Trade Promotion Optimization.
 A mature organization would have processes that drive consistent results, with ongoing opportunities to engage with customers using speed and agility.
 To take the next step in your TPO journey you must understand where you are today compared to your peers.

 Subscribe now to our blog for future perspectives on trade promotion: